 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing (New Zealand).
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) and International Standards on Auditing.
 These standards require that we comply with relevant ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.